-Mr. Kravas has been granted performance units and various awards of restricted stock under our Long-Term Incentive Plans.
-Pursuant to his award agreements, this restricted stock vests upon a change of control and these performance units will be fully earned and the corresponding restricted stock will be granted and immediately vest upon a change of control.
-As of December 31, 2008, Mr. Kravas owned 43,010 performance units and 14,780 shares of restricted stock.
-Assuming the triggering event took place on the last business day of 2008, the value of the performance units and restricted stock would be \$1,533,169.
+Mr. Kravas has been granted various awards of restricted stock under our Long-Term Incentive Plans.
+Pursuant to his award agreements, this restricted stock vests upon a change of control.
+As of December 31, 2009, Mr. Kravas owned 18,381 shares of restricted stock.
+Assuming the triggering event took place on the last business day of 2009, the value of the restricted stock would be \$492,427.

-Mr. Kravas is a participant in both of our non-qualified deferred compensation plans.
-Our Original Plan provides for the vesting of the Company match and any interest thereon upon a change of control.
+Mr. Kravas is a participant in our Current Deferred Compensation Plan.
 Our Current Plan provides for the vesting of the Company match and any earnings thereon upon a change of control.
-Assuming a change of control as defined under these plans occurred on December 31, 2008, a total of \$18,909 worth of Company matching contributions and interest or earnings thereon would have vested.
+Assuming a change of control as defined under this plan occurred on December 31, 2009, a total of \$20,687 worth of Company matching contributions and interest or earnings thereon would have vested.